uwcms/FinalStateAnalysis/NtupleTools/test/README.rst

                               'CMSSW_7_X_Y_pZ/src/...'.
 If you have renamed your CMSSW_BASE, you will need to find the default name in 'CMSSW_X_X_X formate.
-                              If the file cannot be found, a default is used and the job will not crash.
-                              Additionally, on UWLogin, you will need to include "--extra-usercode-files 'src/FinalStateAnalysis/NtupleTools/python/parameters'"
-                              in your submit script.
-    keepPat=0               - Instead of creating flat ntuples, write out the high level physics objects including the PATFinalState objects.
+                              If the file cannot be found, a default is used and the job will not crash. keepPat=0               - Instead of creating flat ntuples, write out the high level physics objects including the PATFinalState objects.
 If >= 2, also keep the packedGenParticles.
 If >= 3, also keep the